Guide to Protect your Online-Self in 2021! 💻

 -

-1Password - Free 30 days trial and after that $2.99/month or $4.99/month for family plan with 5 accounts.
+1Password - Free 30 days trial and after that 4.99/month for family plan with 5 accounts.

 After you decide your provider, you need to create a master password for your account which will encrypt all your other passwords.
 In short, this is the key to all your keys.
 So take time, make it strong, remember it because if you forgot there is chance of loosing all your other passwords!
 This is essential before moving forward